FAQs on charging for garden waste

 We estimate that, before we introduced an annual charge, only around a third of the district (15,000 homes) actually used their green bins for garden waste, so we had bin lorries driving around North Devon to pick them up when two out of three homes either hadn't put them out, or had put them out practically empty.

 We do not have a statutory duty to collect garden waste.
-Many other councils either make a charge or do not offer the service.
+Many other councils either make a charge or do not offer the service at all.
 Charging to have garden waste collected helps to keep our council tax charges down, and only those people who request the service will need to pay for it.

 There is an annual cost of £36 per bin.